Raghuvaṃśa: Geographical and historical references

-The warrior Raghu leads a military expedition to Transoxiana.
+The march of warrior Raghu originated in western Asia with a military expedition to Transoxiana.
 He defeats and subjugates local people along the way (presumably on his march through Central Asia) until he reaches the Vakshu, as the ancient Indians called the Oxus River.
-There, Raghu's army battles the Hepthalites, or White Huns, whom the Indians called Hunas and Mlecchas (who do not speak Sanskrit).
+There, Raghu's army battles the Hepthalites, or White Huns, whom the Indians called Hunas and Mlecchas (barbarians).
 The Hepthalites are defeated, and the Raghuvaṃśa boasts of "The exploits of Raghu, whose valor expressed itself amongst the husbands of the Huna women, became manifest in the scarlet colour of their cheeks."
+The march continued afterwards towards Persia.

 After crossing the Oxus, Raghu and his army encountered the Kambojas, an ancient Indo-Scythian people often mentioned in Indian texts.
 The Kambojas submitted to Raghu and offered him gifts and treasures.
 Evidently, the Kambojas dwelt in the vicinity of the Pamirs.
 Kalidasa describes the preponderance of walnut trees in the Oxus country, this particular region is still known for the cultivation of walnuts.